neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Session-Api.md

 # Session ID
 Usually, the session cookies provided by Nextcloud are sufficient to use sessions.
 If for some reason your client is unable to use cookies, the special header `X-API-SESSION` can be used to exchange session ids.
-The api will include the header in each request response and will accept it in each request.
+The api will include the header in each response and will accept it in each request.

 # Backwards compatibility